Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Louise

-Eager to watch 'Louise' without leaving the house?
-Finding a streaming service to buy, rent, download, or watch the Christof Loy-directed movie via subscription can be confusing, so we here at Moviefone want to do right by you.
+Craving a viewing of 'Louise' from the comfort of your living room?
+Finding a streaming service to buy, rent, download, or watch the Christof Loy-directed movie via subscription can be tricky, so we here at Moviefone want to do the work for you.

 Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Louise' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Louise' right now, here are some details about the Festival d'Aix-en-Provence music flick.
+Now, before we get into the nitty-gritty of how you can watch 'Louise' right now, here are some finer points about the Festival d'Aix-en-Provence music flick.

 Louise starring Elsa Dreisig, Adam Smith, Sophie Koch, Nicolas Courjal has a Not Rated rating, a runtime of about 2 hr 51 min, and a scheduled release date of .

-Want the short version of the plot?
+Need a quick rundown of the movie?
 Here's the plot: "A huge success when it premiered at the Opéra-Comique in 1900, Gustave Charpentier’s (1860-1956) “musical novel in four acts and five scenes” was panned by the critics, who considered its depiction of female desire and its heroine’s rebellion against her family to be scandalous.
 In this new reading, Christof Loy (Salomé) – famous for his meticulous productions, precise direction and refined aesthetic – has detected beneath the innovative theme of female emancipation an unspoken aspect of Charpentier’s libretto: the toxic family relationship in which Louise finds herself trapped, and the hold that her possessive – even abusive – father exerts over her with the complicity of her mother.
 Keen to tell the story without judging the characters, the director draws the audience into Louise’s subconscious, highlighting the darker side of a society that, far from emancipating its daughters, only offers them cheap romance as a deflection from the frustrations of their limited prospects." .